Tuesday, May 7, 2013

 The Fugitive (1993) is relentless.
 Director Andrew Davis never gives us a moment’s rest, which is fitting, because the characters don’t get one either.
 Richard Kimble (Harrison Ford) is on the run from beginning to end, doggedly pursued by U.S. Marshal Samuel Gerard (Tommy Lee Jones).
 The filmmakers are able to maintain a high level of suspense throughout the movie, which is a well-crafted, expert thriller.

-The original television series featured Richard Kimble, always on the run, evading his pursuers by the skin of his teeth, caught up in a quest for the one-armed man that he claimed killed his wife.
-The movie takes that premise and runs with it, and ramps up the tension in the process.
+The original television series features Richard Kimble, always on the run, evading his pursuers by the skin of his teeth, caught up in a quest for the one-armed man that he claims killed his wife.
+The movie takes that premise and runs with it and ramps up the tension in the process.

 The movie begins with the brutal murder of Kimble’s wife (Sela Ward).
 The police don’t buy Kimble’s story of a one-armed man.
 In a short amount of screen time, Kimble is convicted of murder and sent to prison.
 The next time we see him, he is being transported by bus with other prisoners.